-10. Youth Apprenticeship Program
+9. Youth Apprenticeship Program

 ACA 26-51-509 provides for an income tax credit of \$2,000 or 10% of the wages earned by a youth apprentice, whichever is less, to a business participating in the United States Department of Labor apprenticeship program.
 The credit may not exceed the income tax otherwise due.
+The pass-through provisions of ACA 26-51-409 as in effect for the taxable year the credit is earned shall be applicable.

 Any unused credit may be carried forward for the next 2 succeeding tax years or until exhausted, whichever occurs first.

 ACA 26-51-1601 et seq. provides for an income tax credit of \$2,000 or 10% of the wages earned by a youth apprentice, whichever is less, to a business participating in the Arkansas Vocational and Technical Education Division apprenticeship program.
 The occupation in which the youth apprentice is employed must not be covered by the United States Department of Labor apprenticeship program as in effect on January 1, 1995.
 The credit may not exceed the income tax otherwise due.

 Any unused credit may be carried forward for the next 2 succeeding tax years or until exhausted, whichever occurs first.

-11. Biodiesel Incentive Act
+10. Biodiesel Incentive Act

 ACA 15-4-2801 et seq. establishes an income tax credit to biofuels suppliers equal to 5% of the costs of facilities and equipment used directly in the wholesale or retail distribution of biodiesel fuels.
 The costs of service contracts, sales tax, or the acquisition of undeveloped land cannot be included in determining the amount of the credit.
 The credit cannot be claimed by a supplier for any facility or equipment in use on or before the certification of the company for tax credits, or for any facility or equipment for which a supplier previously claimed a tax credit for any other tax year.
 The limitations on the use of the credit will not apply if an entity is sold and the entity is entitled to credit.
 The credit can be carried forward for a period not to exceed 3 years.
-The provisions of the Act apply to tax years beginning on or after January 1, 2003.
+The provisions of the Act apply to tax years beginning on or after January 1, 2003 and expired June 30, 2007.

-12. Tuition Reimbursement Credit
+11. Tuition Reimbursement Credit

 ACA 26-51-1902 permits an income tax credit equal to 30% of the cost of tuition reimbursed by the employer to a full-time permanent employee on or after July 30, 1999.
 The credit cannot exceed 25% of the business' income tax liability in any tax year.
+The employee must attend a qualified Arkansas institution.
 There is no carryforward for this credit.
 This credit is administered by the Arkansas Department of Economic Development.

-13. Family Savings Initiative Credit
+12. Family Savings Initiative Credit

-ACA 20-86-109, creates the Family Savings Initiative Act, effective July 1, 1999, which provides a tax credit to those taxpayers who make contributions to a designated fiduciary organization created pursuant to this Act.
+ACA 20-86-109, creates the Family Savings Initiative Act, effective July 1,1999, which provides a tax credit to those taxpayers who make contributions to a designated fiduciary organization created pursuant to this Act.
 The fiduciary will notify the Department of Human Services of the deposits and will issue a certificate to be attached to the tax return for the first year the credit is taken.
 The credit allowed is the lesser of the income tax due or \$25,000 per taxpayer.
 The total tax credit allowed for all taxpayers is \$100,000 per year.

 Any unused credit may be carried forward for the next 3 succeeding tax years or until exhausted, whichever occurs first.

-14. Public Road Improvement
+13. Public Road Improvement